-The permit lists nineteen individual facilities that have BAT criteria associated with them.
+The permit lists nineteen individual facilities that have BAT criteria associated with them (Figure 2).
 This monitoring plan addresses the facilities that require leak collection and removal systems.
-These facilities and their BAT and performance criteria are listed in the table at the end of this section.
+These facilities and their BAT and performance criteria are listed in Table 1A.